The most common test for Covid-19 involves inserting a swab up through the nose to collect mucus from the back of the throat next to the nasal cavity.

-If Covid-19 RNA is found then it’s almost certain you’re infected.
+If Covid-19 RNA is detected then it’s highly likely you’re infected, although operational errors such as sample contamination could be to blame.
 However, if none is found you might still be infected.
 Results where you are infected but no evidence of infection is found are known as false negatives.

 There are a number of reasons why Covid-19 RNA might not show up in your mucus sample.
 One is timing.
 Virus particles are more likely to be present in the throat during the beginning of the infection.
 Another is mild symptoms.
 Those with mild symptoms are more likely to experience false negatives.

 A study in China looked at 1,014 symptomatic patient tests in Wuhan.
 601 (59%) of them were RT-PCR positive and 413 (41%) came out negative.
 However, in addition to the RT-PCR tests, all of the patients were given CT chest scans, another way to test for lung infections such as Covid-19.
 According to the scans, 308 (75%) of the patients with negative RT-PCR results showed lung symptoms consistent with Covid-19.